bufbuild-ru/docs/docs/bsr/generated-sdks/cmake/index.md

 FetchContent_MakeAvailable(googleapis_googleapis_protocolbuffers_cpp)
 ```

 The `FetchContent_Declare` command accepts a name for the content as its first parameter, which is then passed to `FetchContent_MakeAvailable`.
-The BSR chooses a name for you based on the module and plugin in use according to the following scheme:
+The BSR chooses a library name for you based on the module and plugin in use according to the following scheme:

 ```text
 {moduleOwner}_{moduleName}_{pluginOwner}_{pluginName}